The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 WTC transportation hub services

-The new WTC transportation hub will serve commuters travelling between New Jersey and New York.
+The new WTC transportation hub serves commuters travelling between New Jersey and New York.
 It will connect 13 subway lines and the World Financial Center ferry terminal via underground passageways to the east and west areas of New York.

-The hub will also link the TriBeCa area and the Wall Street financial district to the north and south areas of New York.
+The hub also links the TriBeCa area and the Wall Street financial district to the north and south areas of New York.

-The hub will enable visitors to access the WTC site, which includes five the WTC office towers, the memorial and museum.
-It is also expected to serve planned transportation infrastructure such as the proposed John F Kennedy rail link to the international airport and Long Island.
+The hub enables visitors to access the WTC site, which includes five the WTC office towers, the memorial and museum.
+It also serves planned transportation infrastructure such as the proposed John F Kennedy rail link to the international airport and Long Island.

 Transportation hub facilities

-The WTC transportation hub will feature a multi-storey main transit hall, which includes a lower concourse, an upper concourse and a public waiting area.
-A 200,000ft2 retail space to house a range of restaurants and stores is also part of the hub.
-The new environmentally friendly hub will feature advanced safety, security and communications systems.
+The WTC transportation hub features a multi-storey main transit hall, which includes a lower concourse, an upper concourse and a public waiting area.
+A 200,000ft² retail space to house a range of restaurants and stores is also part of the hub.
+The new environmentally friendly hub features advanced safety, security and communications systems.